ayeniblessing101/home_sessions_day_3/README.md

 Author: Ayeni Blessing<br>
 Version: 0.0.1

+##A Simple User Interface using HTML and CSS a clone of Instagram Web Application

 ###This exercise write tests and codes to pass the test.
 (Tests are written with Jasmine)

 * Write a function called *words*  that takes in a string argument and counts the occurrences of each word in the string.